 Fes is another most impressive Imperial City

-The city was founded by Moulay Idriss I (died 791 AD), but most attribute its early beginnings to his son, Moulay Idriss II.
+The city was founded by Moulay Idriss I (died 791 AD), but most attribute its rise to importance to his son, Moulay Idriss II.
 He made the city his capital and welcomed refugees from southern Spain and Tunisia (both capitals of western Islam at the time).
-The refugees’ skills in architecture and craftsmanship has given he city its glories of today.
+The refugees’ skills in architecture and craftsmanship contributed much to the city.

 The city never experienced much colonial development when the French were in power (1912 till 1956) so much of Fes feels like not much has changed in many hundreds of years.

-The three main areas are Fes el Bali (old Fes, the Medina), Fes el Jedid (“New Fes”, but not too new), and the Ville Nouvelle (designed by the French during the protectorate from 1912-1956).
+The three main areas of the city are Fes el Bali (old Fes, the Medina), Fes el Jedid (“New Fes”, but not too new), and the Ville Nouvelle (designed by the French during the protectorate from 1912-1956).

-Fes is often associated with its tanneries (e.g. Choura tanneries) which still use many of the ancient techniques.
-The process starts with a soak in a mixture of pigeon droppings and limestone which helps take off any remaining fur and soften the leather.
-Next, the leather is dyed in the large coloured vats for roughly 1 week before being laid out to dry on nearby rooftops or the hillsides.
-The smell you can’t escape is from the first step of the process – find some mint leaves to mask the smell!
+Fes has many famous tanneries (e.g. Choura); they still use many ancient techniques.
+The process starts with a soak in a mixture of pigeon droppings and limestone; this takes off any remaining fur/wool and softens the leather.
+The smell of this is memorable!
+Find some mint leaves to mask it!
+The leather is then dyed in large vats for roughly 1 week before being laid out to dry on nearby rooftops or the hillsides.

-Madrasas were student houses for those who attended the university and were very intricately decorated and detailed.
-The two most popular to visit are the Medersa Bou Inania (currently under renovation in 2018), and the Al Attarine Madrasa (built in 1325).
-Inside the main courtyard you will notice the common design pattern of detailed tile work, dark cedar woodwork and intricately carved stucco patterns.
+The two popular visits are to the Medersa Bou Inania and the Al Attarine Madrasa (built in 1325).
+Inside the main courtyard you will see detailed tile work, dark cedar woodwork and intricately carved stucco patterns.
 Upstairs you can visit old student dorm rooms.

-The Musée Batha is home to many Moroccan arts, including carved wood and local pottery.
-It is also worth a visit to see the interior of the 19th-century palace and the beautiful central garden.
+The Musée Batha house many Moroccan arts such as carved wood and pottery.
+It is also worth a visit to see the interior of this 19th-century palace and the beautiful central garden.

-When the French established their protectorate in 1912, they moved capital from Fes to Rabat.
+When the French established their protectorate in 1912, they moved the country’s capital from Fes to Rabat.
 This “protected” the town from modernization.
 However, there is a modern new city of Fes that stretches quite far and with noticeable architectural styles.
-Fortunately for us, Fes was protected as a UNESCO World Heritage City in 1981 and can be explored still today.